cyberagha0/Cyber-Range-Capstone-/README.md

 5. Author a detection rule for successful MySQL authentication from public addresses, and a second for `DROP DATABASE` execution, validating both against this incident.

 </details>
-###Full investigation report on single Successful Logon event to showcase how it would be done in real SOC environment threat hunting (click to expand)
+###
 <details>
-<summary><b>📄 Full investigation report — unauthorized RDP access, 2026-07-30 (click to expand)</b></summary>
+<summary><b>📄 Full investigation report on single Successful Logon event to showcase how it would be done in real SOC environment threat hunting — unauthorized RDP access, 2026-07-30 (click to expand)</b></summary>

 <br>